RHexMan/RHex/RUtils/RichGSL/RichGSL_README.md

 and

-`h2xs -Oxan RichGSL rc_ode_solve.h -L../RStaticLib -lgsl -lgslcblas`
+`h2xs -Oxan RichGSL rc_ode_solver.h -L../RStaticLib -lgsl -lgslcblas`

 This generates `RichGSL.xs` making its best guess based on `rc_ode_solver.h`.
 It also adds the static libraries and some constant(?) manipulation code to Makefile.PL.